boparaim/ENINetworkSimulator/readme.txt

 1. Allow user to specify the format of the notification.
 Currently only supports JSON.
 2. Export topology information for other tools.
 3. Improve algorithm in NodeManager.relateObjects()
+4. Correct the implementation for degraded events.
+Degrade should move from lower to higher rank nodes.

 Build the project:
 1. Set JAVA_HOME in gradlew